 A forgotten occasion, confusion over simple tasks, and repeated stories are examples of innocent memory lapses.
-However, heavy drinkers may evolve from memory loss to staggered movements, violent muscle cramps, slurred speech, and hallucination.
+However, heavy drinkers may evolve from memory loss to staggering movements, violent muscle cramps, slurred speech, and hallucination.
 These are symptoms of brain damage, sometimes known as “wet brain.”
 This condition may not be as common as pancreatitis, cardiovascular disease, and cirrhosis, but it can still occur when one consumes alcohol excessively.

 What Is Wet Brain?